On February 17, 2009, all television broadcast stations are required to stop

 their television signals over the air - either through a set-top antenna or an outside antenna.

-If you receive your television service by cable or by sattelite, your current connection or converter box will
+If you receive your television service by cable or by sattelite, you don't have to do anything.
+Your

-If you receive your television signal over the air, the change will affect you,
+But if you receive your television signal over the air with an antenna, the change will affect you,

-especially if your television is more than 2 or 3 years old.
+especially if your television is more than 3 or 4 years old.
 The key is that your television

-needs to have a digital tuner built in, or you will need a digital converter box to covert the
+needs to either have a digital tuner built in, or you will need to buy a digital converter box to covert the

 or the manufacturer's website to be sure.
 For the last few years, retailers have been required